Ring Alarm Review

 A Quick Note on Ring’s Monitoring

-Every Ring system comes with a 30-day free trial of Ring Protect Pro.
-This is Ring’s monitoring plan that costs $20 per month, or $200 a year if you want to save.
-It’s worth the price, in our opinion, as other alarm companies charge as much as $60 for monitoring alone.
+Every Ring system comes with a 30-day free trial of Ring AI Pro.
+This is Ring’s monitoring plan that costs $19.99 per month, or $199.99 a year if you want to save.
+It’s worth the price, in our opinion, as other alarm companies charge significantly more for monitoring alone — some reaching $50 or more monthly.

-For $20, Ring’s monitoring center will monitor your Ring Alarm.
+For about $20, Ring’s monitoring center will monitor your Ring Alarm around the clock.
 In the event a burglar targets your home, they will be notified and they’ll alert you, as well as call emergency services if necessary.
-We recommend getting a monitoring plan, as it offers backup protection against break-ins and burglaries.
+This adds backup protection against break-ins and burglaries.

 That said, Ring’s monitoring is not the most reliable or fastest service, as you’ll soon see.